16 tunes | 128 step-by-step Guitar Lessons

 The relatively unknown Red by Daniel Merriweather and famed producer Mark Ronson have some fantastic vocal melody secrets to teach us more about music.

-To fully understand this song, we have to learn about the modes and play the vocal melody.
+To fully understand this song, we learn about and compare the major modes before playing the vocal melody.

 #15 – Starman